falconpunch082/Data-Analysis-Portfolio/README.md

 - Learned how to use the hvplot, geoview and cartopy libraries to make data visualisations utilising maps.

 Week 7 to 8 - Data Analysis Project

+Week 9 - Introduction to SQL
+- Learned about databases, tables, views, entity relationship diagrams, primary and foreign key, etc
+- Utilised PostgreSQL to learn about concepts of SQL
+- Learned various keywords used in SQL and wildcards